-Note: Starting in 2021, you’ll see optional target fields for new Maximise conversions or Maximize conversion value bid strategies.
-With an optional target, Smart Bidding will optimise to these goals the same way it would for Target CPA and Target ROAS.
-Maximise conversions with a set target CPA will behave like a Target CPA strategy does today, and similarly, Maximise conversion value with a set target ROAS will behave like a Target ROAS strategy does today.
+Note: Starting July, you’ll find optional target fields in search campaigns for new Maximise conversions or Maximise conversion value bid strategies.
+Be aware that for video action campaigns, these are two different bidding strategies.
+With an optional target, Smart Bidding will optimise to these goals the same way it would for Target CPA (cost per action) and target ROAS (return on ad spend).
+Maximise conversions with a set target CPA will behave like a target CPA strategy does today, and similarly, Maximise conversion value with a set target ROAS will behave like a target ROAS strategy does today.

-You can read more about Changes to how Smart Bidding strategies are organised.
+Learn more about changes to how Smart Bidding strategies are organised.

-Maximise conversions automatically sets bids to help get the most conversions for your campaign while spending your budget.
+Maximise conversions automatically set bids to help get the most conversions for your campaign while spending your budget.

-- When you're using Maximise conversion value without a target CPA set, we'll aim to spend your budget to maximise conversion value for your campaigns.
+- When you're using Maximise conversions without a Target CPA set, we'll aim to spend your budget to maximise conversions for your campaigns.

-It uses advanced machine learning to automatically optimise bids and offers auction-time bidding capabilities that tailor bids for each and every auction.
-This article explains how Maximise conversions works.
+It uses advanced machine learning to automatically optimise bids and offers auction-time bidding capabilities that tailor bids for every auction.
+This article explains how Maximise conversions work.

 Bid adjustments and Maximise conversions

 Bid adjustments allow you to display your ads more or less frequently based on where, when and how people search.
-Because Maximise conversions helps optimise your bids based on real-time data, your existing bid adjustments are not used.
-There is one exception: You can still set mobile bid adjustments to -100%.
+Because Maximise conversions help optimise your bids based on real-time data, your existing bid adjustments aren't used.
+There is one exception: You can still set device bid adjustments to -100%.

 Note: If you switch to Maximise conversions bidding, you don’t need to remove existing bid adjustments, because they won’t be used.